mahesh918292/AWS-Ci-Cd-Pipeline-Ec2/README.md

-EC2 script on creation to install the CodeDeploy Agent:
+EC2 script on creation to install the CodeDeploy Agent :

 #!/bin/bash
 sudo yum -y update